TECHSCHOLAR777/A.U.R.A./README.md

 - Forecasting is advisory only and does not auto-change milestones or activities.
 - Reflection review is the final gate before committing staged promotions.
 - Child Profile is an additive read-only progress view.
 It does not change milestones by itself.
+- The Needs Support First section, support explanation drawer, child profile sparklines, and room 5-domain graph all depend on stored BKT history.

+### Demo seed behavior

+- The demo seed button is available from signup for testing and recording only.
+- It creates a demo worker, 15 child profiles, village context, realistic inclusion needs, DSS summaries, pending promotions, room materials, and 10 days of local BKT history.
+- Seeded data is not part of the normal app state unless the demo seed button is explicitly used.
+- Seeding resets the current demo day to an unfinished workflow so the recording can show attendance, activity, observation, recovery, DSS, and day review in order.

 ### Design system behavior